jash-backbenchers/simple-iot/README.md

 3.note down the ip address on which the server is running</br>
 4.change the ip address in the led.html file to the address uptained in step 4</br>
 5.connect led to 11pin of pi</br>
-6.run led.html and play led :p</br>
+6.run led.html and play with led :p</br>

 <h2>your next development should include</h2>
 1.use only one route </br>